mouaadaassou/K8s-Graylog/README.md

 ## Introduction
-all we know that collecting data - Logs, ... - from different data sources - whether it is an application, server, service, ... - is a necessity to have a better tracking system that tells what went wrong with your system, also to know exactly how your system behave.
+all we know that collecting data - Logs, ... - from different data sources - whether it is an application, server, service, ... - is a necessity to have a better tracking system that tells what went wrong with your system at a specific time, also to know exactly how your system behave.
 Here Comes Graylog to do the job, collecting data from different sources, creating dashboards, streams, and also behave gain as data source in case you created a Graylog output